Exhibitor Rules & Regulations

 Equipment & Floor Load Capacity

-McCormick reserves the right to require outside consultants at the exhibitor’s expense for field inspections and weight verifications.
+The convention center reserves the right to utilize outside consultants, at exhibitor’s expense, for field inspections and weight verifications.

 Return to Top | Return to Exhibiting Information Home